A Drop of Ink, A Drop of Persian Culture

 I’ve never studied Persian calligraphy before.
 I came to the workshop knowing nothing beyond the fact Arabic reads from right to left and that some letters connected.
 Over the years I’ve seen exquisite samples of Arabic calligraphy and I was curious to learn more.

 Maryam began by explaining the differences between the various styles of calligraphy.
-Kufic script is primarily used in the Quran; Sols, which has a strong vertical stress, is often found on buildings and is common across Arabic countries; Banooi is geometric and can be adapted for use in tile.
+Kufic script is primarily used in the Quran; Sols, which has a strong vertical stress, is common across Arabic countries; Bannei is more geometric, can be adapted for use in tile, and is often seen on buildings.

 The style of calligraphy Maryam teaches is Nas’taliq.
 “Nas’taliq is the most popular contemporary style among classical Persian calligraphy scripts. … This calligraphy style has such a strong structure that it has changed very little [in seven centuries].
 Nas’taliq is the most beautiful Persian calligraphy style and also technically the most complicated.
 It has strict rules for graphical shape of the letters and for combination of the letters, words, and composition of the whole calligraphy piece as a whole.
 Even the second popular Persian calligraphy style, “Cursive Nas’taliq” or “Shekasteh Nas’taliq,” noticeably follows the same rules as Nas’taliq, with more flexibility.”
 (Source)